-- 97% of water on earth is salt water 78% of all evaporation occurs over oceans - 95% of U.S. foreign trade passes through ports and harbors - 50% of all materials shipped through U.S. waters are hazardous - 25% of U.S. natural gas production and about 17% of U.S. oil production come from the Outer Continental Shelf - 80% of pollution to the marine environment comes from land-based sources, such as runoff pollution - Coastal states earn 85% of all U.S. tourism revenues.
+97% of water on earth is salt water

+78% of all evaporation occurs over

+oceans

+95% of U.S. foreign trade passes

+through ports and harbors

+50% of all materials shipped through

+U.S. waters are hazardous

+25% of U.S. natural gas production

+and about 17% of U.S. oli production

+come from the Outer Continental Shelf

+80% of pollution to the marine

+the oceans in the 21st century what

+our predecessors did for space.